Dual-Force: Enhanced Offline Diversity Maximization under Imitation Constraints: Experiments

-\textbf{Data Collection.} To evaluate our method, we consider the 12 degree-of-freedom quadruped robot SOLO12~\citep{grimminger2020open} on two robotic tasks in simulation: locomotion and obstacle navigation.
-Following the setup in \citep{kim2022demodice,ma2022smodice,vlastelica2024doi}, we learn a state discriminator to differentiate between state demonstrations collected by an expert and from different behavioral policies.
-To ensure that these behavioral policies provide sufficient diversity while fulfilling a specific task, we run an online algorithm for unsupervised skill discovery subject to value constraints, DOMiNiC~\citep{cheng2024dominic}, and collect Monte Carlo trajectories from various policy checkpoints throughout the training process.
+\textbf{Data Collection.} To evaluate our method, we consider the 12 degree-of-freedom quadruped robot \envsolo~\citep{grimminger2020open} on two robotic tasks in simulation: locomotion and obstacle navigation.
+For fair comparison and consistency, in terms of quality and diversity of learned skills, our experiments closely follow the setup in \citep{vlastelica2024doi} and use offline datasets whose collection process is described in Section G ``SOLO-12 Dataset Collection'' of their work.
+In particular, following \citep{kim2022demodice,ma2022smodice,vlastelica2024doi}, a state discriminator is learned to differentiate between state demonstrations collected by an expert and from different behavioral policies.
+To ensure that these behavioral policies provide sufficient diversity while fulfilling a specific task, an online algorithm is run for unsupervised skill discovery subject to value constraints, DOMiNiC~\citep{cheng2024dominic}, and Monte Carlo trajectories are collected from various policy checkpoints throughout the training process.
 The expert dataset is then mixed into the offline dataset, and the information about which state-action comes from the expert remains hidden to our algorithm.
+This replicates the experimental setup in \citep{vlastelica2024doi} and allows for a direct comparison between their algorithm (DOI) and ours (\textsc{Dual-Force}).

-\textbf{Experimental Setup.} For each experiment, we train: a state-discriminator $c^{\star}$, a Functional Reward Encoding $\mathcal{F}$, a { SMODICE-expert} (for comparison purposes only), and diverse skills respecting imitation constraints.
-To invoke all skills learned during training, for each encountered reward function $R_i^k$ we store the corresponding mean latent reward representation $z_i^k$ and then in the evaluation process condition the learned policy on it.
+\textbf{Experimental Setup.} For each experiment, we train: a state-discriminator $c^{\star}$, a Functional Reward Encoding $\mathcal{F}$, a { SMODICE-expert} (to visualize the target imitation behavior), and diverse skills that satisfy the imitation constraint.
+To enable recall of all skills encountered during training, we store, for each intrinsic reward $R_i^k$, the corresponding mean FRE latent code $z_i^k$ and condition the learned policy on this code at evaluation.
+For both robotic tasks (locomotion and obstacle navigation), the state-discriminator and the { SMODICE-expert} are trained on the full state space (see \cref{app:solo12_state_space}), forcing the learned skills to imitate the state-only expert demonstrations in their entirety.
+In contrast, for the diversity objective, we also follow \citep{cheng2024dominic, vlastelica2024doi} by using successor features induced by a projection onto the most relevant components of the state space, as this is beneficial in practice.